-FirstEnergy's Environmental group focuses on environmental compliance and managing a range of environmental issues, from responsibly managing waste to reducing infrastructure-related risks to avian species.
-The policies we've established – Environmental and Environmental Justice, and their related initiatives – foster employee awareness, provide guidance, define responsibilities and outline our strategy for mitigating environmental impacts.
+FirstEnergy’s Environmental group focuses on environmental compliance and oversees a range of environmental issues, from responsibly managing waste to reducing infrastructure-related risks to avian species.
+The policies we’ve established, and their related initiatives, foster employee awareness, provide guidance, define responsibilities and outline our strategy for mitigating environmental impacts.

-With these policies as a foundation, Board and executive-level oversight helps ensure the transparency and accountability of our environmental initiatives, while also ensuring those initiatives are carefully aligned with the company's Core Values and company strategy.
+With these policies as a foundation, board- and executive-level oversight helps ensure the transparency and accountability of our environmental initiatives while also ensuring those initiatives are carefully aligned with the company’s strategy and core values.

-The Board of Directors oversees enterprisewide risks, including environmental risks.
+The board of directors oversees enterprisewide risks, including environmental risks.
 The Audit Committee oversees remediation costs, environmental budgets and material environmental risks.
-The Operations and Safety Oversight Committee oversees the Environmental Excursions and Notices of Violation (NOV) key performance indicator (KPI) and other indicators of environmental performance.
-Additionally, in coordination with the Corporate Governance, Corporate Responsibility and Political Oversight Committee the Operations and Safety Oversight Committee oversees environmental strategy, initiatives and policies, including those related to climate change and environmental protection.
+The Operations and Safety Oversight Committee oversees the Environmental Excursions and Notices of Violation (NOV) key Performance Indicator (KPI) and other indicators of environmental performance.
+Additionally, in coordination with the Corporate Governance, Corporate Responsibility and Political Oversight Committee, the Operations and Safety Oversight committee oversees environmental strategy, initiatives and policies, including in the areas of climate change and environmental protection.

 Director and Environmental Management Team